 Locum psychiatrist pay and 1099 income basics

-Pay varies by location, patient acuity, and assignment type, but locum psychiatrist rates often exceed traditional employed compensation.
+Pay varies by location, patient acuity, and assignment type, but locum psychiatrist rates often exceed traditional employment compensation.
 Many providers report that the income difference had an immediate impact.

 Because most locums roles are structured as 1099 independent contractor work, providers are paid their full rate upfront and are responsible for managing their own taxes.
 Many providers work with tax professionals to determine the best structure for managing income and deductions.